Adult Programs & Tours Manager

 - Bachelor’s degree in education, history, museum studies, or another related field

-- Computer competency, particularly with MSOffice Suite (Excel and PowerPoint) and with web site templates
+- Computer competency, particularly with MSOffice Suite (Excel and PowerPoint)

-- Occasional weekend and evening work
+- Schedule that allows for weekend and occasional evening work

 Physical Demands: The Adult Programs and Tours Manager must be able to use a telephone, computer keyboard and mouse; reach with hands and arms, speak for extended periods of time and listen.
 The employee is frequently required to walk and sit, as well as to lift and carry objects such as objects, boxes, books and files weighing up to 40 pounds.
 The Adult Programs and Tours Manager is occasionally required to stand, stoop or kneel.
 Specific vision abilities required by this position include close vision and the ability to focus.
 The physical demands described here are representative of the requirements that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 DISCLAIMER: This is not necessarily an exhaustive list of all responsibilities, duties, skills, efforts, requirements or working conditions associated with the job.
 While this is intended to be an accurate reflection of the current job, management reserves the right to revise the job or to require that other or different tasks be performed as assigned.